 At the moment, if a potential follower were to look at your profile, would they know what you are about?
-Would they know your primary medium?
-Would they be able to learn about your personality?
+Would they know your primary medium, or be able to learn about your personality?
 Would they clearly see that you are a professional artist that’s open for business?

 Like I said, knowing your brand requires introspection.
 What works for one artist may not work for another.
-Ask yourself these questions (you can use this free worksheet to organize your thoughts)
+To help define your brand, ask yourself these questions:

 - Why do you create?